Touzen666/Projekt-Napisany-w-Angular-8/README.md

 3. Frontends- you just might throw as many of them.
 They communicate only directly with the backend.
 4. A reverse proxy - the guys who routes some requests to the frontend, and some to the backend.

+See [dockerfiles](/dockerfiles) for where most of these hide.
+[Build tools](/build_tools) support Travis when generating new images onto Docker Hub.

 All of this setup is managed by [docker-compose](https://docs.docker.com/compose/gettingstarted/).

 Name of the host should be defined in an environment variable called *HOSTNAME*!
 This is a must for nginx!
 Otherwise, first available hostname will be used.

+You can also view quite comprehensive [docs](/docs).
+Too bad they're mostly in Polish.

 # Caveat emptor